WARC-Bench: Web Archive Based Benchmark for GUI Subtask Executions: Introduction

 To improve open source models, we construct synthetic datasets to fine-tune Qwen2.5-VL \citep{bai2025qwen25vltechnicalreport} family of models on subtask execution.
 Our 72B model trained with Supervised Fine-Tuning (SFT) and Reinforcement Learning with Verifiable Rewards (RLVR) achieves \textbf{52.3\%} accuracy on the test set, significantly outperforming other open-source models and most frontier closed-source models.
 We also conduct comparative analysis of the models on other GUI navigation benchmarks like WebArena \citep{zhou2023webarena}, Screenspot V2 \citep{wu2024osatlas-screenspotv2} and MiniWoB++ \citep{liu2018miniwob}, highlighting the unique contributions of the \subtaskbench to GUI agents research.

-To summarize, the key contributions of this paper are three-fold: \begin{itemize}[nolistsep] \item We introduce the concept of GUI \textbf{subtasks} - short-horizon tasks that constitute broader browser-based workflows.
-We create \textbf{\subtaskbench}, a novel, lightweight, extensible benchmark that, to the best of our knowledge, is the first Web-Archive file based benchmark designed to measure GUI subtask completion accuracy.
-Our analysis shows that subtasks constitute a unique skill that is not adequately represented in existing visual grounding or long-horizon web navigation benchmarks. \item We find that \subtaskbench poses a challenge to state-of-the-art large foundation models, with Anthropic's Claude-Sonnet 4.0 achieving the highest success rate of 64.8\%. \item We explore SFT and RLVR to train competitive 7B/72B parameter models that outperform open-source and many leading closed-source computer-use models on subtask execution.
+To summarize, the key contributions of this paper are four-fold: \begin{itemize}[nolistsep] \item We formally define GUI \textbf{subtasks} - short-horizon tasks that constitute broader browser-based workflows.
+We create \textbf{\subtaskbench}, a novel, lightweight, extensible benchmark that, to the best of our knowledge, is the first Web-Archive file based benchmark designed to measure realistic GUI subtask execution accuracy. \item We find that \subtaskbench poses a challenge to state-of-the-art large foundation models, with Anthropic's Claude-Sonnet 4.0 achieving the highest success rate of 64.8\%. \item We show that high-fidelity subtask performance on \subtaskbench better tracks long-horizon web navigation capabilities when compared to other benchmarks like Screenspot-V2 and MiniWoB++, demonstrating that \subtaskbench fills a gap in the existing landscape of web benchmarks. \item We explore SFT and RLVR to train competitive 7B/72B parameter models that outperform open-source and many leading closed-source computer-use models on subtask execution.
 Specifically, we demonstrate that RLVR with synthetic subtasks can improve agent performance on real-world subtasks, with enhanced visual grounding capabilities, better exploration, and contextual awareness.

 \end{itemize}